dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 **Common Hash Functions**

-In order for a hash table implementation to be efficient, it needs a good hash functions.
+In order for a hash table implementation to be efficient, it needs a good hash function.
 Hash functions come in different flavors, as shown [on wikipedia][wikipedia-list-of-hash-functions]:

 - Cyclic redundancy checks
 - Checksums